The Pomodoro Technique: A Complete Guide for Students

 Simply using the Pomodoro Technique is good.
 Tracking your Pomodoros is better.
 Here's why data transforms results.

-The Power of Measurement
+The power of measurement

 You can't improve what you don't measure.
 Tracking Pomodoros reveals the gap between perceived and actual study time.